zahraghh/Two_Stage_SP/README.md

 pip install glpk
 ```

-Download the ZIP file of this repository from this link: https://github.com/zahraghh/Two_Stage_SP/tree/main.
+Download the ZIP file of this repository from this link: https://github.com/zahraghh/Two_Stage_SP/tree/JOSS.

-Unzip the "Two_Stage_SP-main" folder and locally install the package using the pip command.
-The /path/to/Two_Stage_SP-main is the path to the "Two_Stage_SP-main" folder that contains a setup.py file.
+Unzip the "Two_Stage_SP-JOSS" folder and locally install the package using the pip command.
+The /path/to/Two_Stage_SP-JOSS is the path to the "Two_Stage_SP-JOSS" folder that contains a setup.py file.
 ```
-pip install -e /path/to/Two_Stage_SP-main
+pip install -e /path/to/Two_Stage_SP-JOSS
 ```

-To use this repository, you should directly compile the "main_two_stage_SP.py" code in the "Framework Test_University of Utah" folder.
+To use this repository, you can directly compile the "main_two_stage_SP.py" code in the tests\test1 folder.

-Have a look at the "Framework Test_University of Utah" folder.
+Have a look at the "tests\test1" folder.
 Four files are needed to compile the "main_two_stage_SP.py" code successfully:
-1. "editable_values.csv' file containing variable inputs of the package
+1. "Energy Components" folder containing energy components characteristics
-2. "total_energy_demands.csv" file containing the aggregated hourly electricity, heating, and cooling demands of a group of buildings
+2. "editable_values.csv' file containing variable inputs of the package
-3. "Energy Components" folder containing energy components characteristics
+3. "total_energy_demands.csv" file containing the aggregated hourly electricity, heating, and cooling demands of a group of buildings
 4. "main_two_stage_SP.py" file to be compiled and run the two-stage stochastic programming optimization

 ## What Can I change?